AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/01-onboarding/02-materials.md

   - _Starter Code_: code to help students begin activities.
   - _Solution Code_: completed versions of code to help students check their work.
   - _Screenshots_: images referenced during the workshop
+  - _Assets_: a one-pager highlighting key concepts and recommendations for follow-up to be distributed at the end of class

 ## Workshop Structure